Lovre3021/TooDooApp/README.md

 ```bash
   ./mongo.exe
 ```
 Now we can start cloning our repository.
 First create a folder where you plan to store the project.
-After navigation to that folder using the usual commands you can clone the TooDooApp repository using this command:
+After navigation to that folder using the usual commands, you can clone the TooDooApp repository using this command:

 ```bash
   $ git clone https://github.com/Lovre3021/TooDooApp.git